As a result of product shortcomings and/or improper installation procedures by the developer’s subcontractors, some window failures are occurring.

 The following window brands offer the necessary color choices and other options to meet the above criteria (as of August 2016, as best as can be determined): Co-owners are advised to compare the different brands regarding quality, features, options, installation, pricing, and warranties, and also to get several written competitive estimates between brands, or between retailers of a selected window brand.

-Pella windows are sold through independently franchised branches including lumberyards, Lowes, and the regional West Michigan showroom in Grand Rapids.
+Pella windows are sold through independently franchised branches including lumberyards and through Lowe’s.
 The following are approved style choices for Pella:

 - Architect Series 850 (Very high end offering extensive color choices and options)